mgodwin/dotfiles/README.markdown

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-They should work on 'nix and OSX.
-Additional setup tasks will be present for 'nix, but it will guide you through what to do.
+They only work on OSX currently, but I'd be happy to accept a PR for 'nix.
 These are specifically for **bash**.

 ## philosophy

 Simplicity is the focus of these dotfiles.
 They should do the minimum amount possible to get you setup but also provide hooks for you to customize where appropriate.
 I don't believe in displaying 5000 things to you on your bash prompt.
-I've integrated pieces of the bashit project.
+They should be *fast*.

 ## prompt theme